Wendyf02/Code-Quiz/README.md

 Scoreboard.

 ![GitHub](assets/screenshot.png)

 Source:

-to get and idea of what components to have in a Quiz Game How to make a quiz App using HTML CSS-Vanilla javaScript https://www.youtube.com/watch?v=f4fB9Xg2JEY
+Sources of what components to have in a Quiz Game.

+How to make a quiz App using HTML CSS-Vanilla javaScript https://www.youtube.com/watch?v=f4fB9Xg2JEY